Knetic/govaluate/README.md

 Releases will explicitly state when an API break happens, and if they do not specify an API break it should be safe to upgrade.

-Branching
---

-I use green masters, and heavily develop with private feature branches.
-Full releases are pinned and unchangeable, representing the best available version with the best documentation and test coverage.
-Master branch, however, should always have all tests pass and implementations considered "working", even if it's just a first pass.
-Master should never panic.

 License
 --

 This project is licensed under the MIT general use license.
 You're free to integrate, fork, and play with this code as you feel fit without consulting the author, as long as you provide proper credit to the author in your works.

-Activity
---

-If this repository hasn't been updated in a while, it's probably because I don't have any outstanding issues to work on - it's not because I've abandoned the project.
-If you have questions, issues, or patches; I'm completely open to pull requests, issues opened on github, or emails from out of the blue.